openstax/tutor-js/test-integration/README.md

 ## [./helpers](./helpers) dir

 The names of these helpers provide the frequent actions on a screen.
-Some examples of screens are: 'Performance Report', 'Calendar', 'Homework Builder'.
+Some examples of screens are: 'Student Scores', 'Calendar', 'Homework Builder'.
 They loosely correspond to directories in [../src/components](../src/components) but should (with refactoring) match them better.

 Frequently, integration tests require setting up some data which requires going through